 The Academy recognises and understands the importance of Social, Emotional and Mental Health needs and the impact SEMH has on academic achievement.
 Therefore support is in place to meet the needs of children with SEMH through a committed Pastoral Support Team consisting of;

-Behaviour Support Team, Pastoral Year Leaders, Support Centre Provision, BSU provision, MAST, Safeguarding team, Mental Health Practitioner, With Me in Mind provision.
+SEN, Behaviour Support Team, Pastoral Year Leaders, Alternative Provision Base, BSU provision, MAST, Safeguarding team, Mental Health Practitioner, With Me in Mind provision and ELSA interventions.